-The applicant must have a master's degree or its equivalent to be considered for entry into the speech-language pathology, communication sciences, and audiology PhD programs.
+A bachelor's, master's, or AuD degree is required for entrance into the doctoral programs.
 Acceptable performance on the Graduate Record Examinations and a minimum cumulative GPA of 3.5 on a 4.0 scale in graduate work are required.
-Post-baccalaureate entry into the joint AuD/ PhD is offered.
+Postbaccalaureate entry into the joint AuD/PhD is offered.

 Applicants seeking admission to doctoral study should have completed a well-integrated program of study that includes course work in biological/physical sciences and mathematics, behavioral and/or social sciences, and human communication sciences and disorders.
+Applicants for all doctoral degrees are accepted on a rolling basis; admission can occur in either fall, spring, or summer semesters.
+Priority for financial support through the Department of Communication Sciences and Disorders will be given to individuals whose applications are complete and submitted by February 1st.

-Admission Requirements for PhD in Speech-Language Pathology, Audiology or Communication Sciences:
+Admission Requirements for PhD (emphasis in speech-language pathology, audiology or communication sciences):

-- 1. A master's degree from an accredited institution or its equivalent, in speech-language pathology, audiology, communication sciences or related area, with a minimum overall grade point average of 3.5 (on a scale of A=4.0) in graduate work is required. - 2.
+- 1. A bachelor's or master's degree from an accredited institution or its equivalent, in speech-language pathology, audiology, communication sciences or related area, with a minimum overall grade point average of 3.5 (on a scale of A=4.0) in graduate work is required for admission to the PhD program with emphasis in speech-language pathology or communication sciences program.
+A bachelor's or master's in speech-language pathology, communication sciences or related areas, or AuD degree or its equivalent from an accredited institution is required for admission into the audiology PhD program.
+For the audiology PhD program, a minimum overall grade point average of 3.0 (on a scale of A = 4.0) for a bachelor's degree is required.
+A minimum overall grade point average of 3.5 (on a scale of A = 4.0) is required for master's and AuD work for applicants to the audiology PhD program. - 2.
 The Graduate Record Examination must have been taken within the past five years.
 A minimum score of 1000 (Verbal and Quantitative subtests) will be required for consideration of admission.
 The Graduate Record Examination is waived as an entrance requirement for Merit Scholars at East Carolina University if other criteria are met.
 Post-baccalaureate admissions will be considered on a case-by-case basis. - 3.
 Three letters of recommendation, at least two from faculty of the college(s) or university(s) previously attended are required. - 4.
 A sample of scholarly writing which may be a thesis, a published or unpublished reprint, or term paper must be submitted. - 5.
 A statement that summarizes reasons for pursuing doctoral study and doctoral research objectives in as much detail as possible must be included. - 6.
 A face-to-face or telephone interview is required.